-Throughout the month, GPRA receives enquiries from GP registrars.
+Throughout the month, GPRA receives enquiries from members, as well as stakeholders, supervisors, and practice managers.
 Reading through previous enquiries can help clarify an issue, or answer your question.

 SIPs and PIPs

 Member question: What are PIP and SIP payments and do I receive a percentage of these payments?Read GPRA's answer

 The Practice Incentives Program (PIP) is aimed at supporting general practice activities that encourage continuing improvements, quality care, enhanced capacity and improved access and health outcomes for patients.

 Over recent times the PIP has included in excess of a dozen different incentives.
 Practices can apply for as many as they are eligible for, these incentives include: Quality Prescribing, Diabetes Management, Cervical Screening, Asthma Management, Indigenous Health, Teaching, GP Aged Care Access, eHealth, and now, After Hours.

 In general, the PIP payments are made to the practice, not the individual practitioner (GP or GP registrar).
 According to the NTCER cl 13 "The registrar is not automatically entitled to receive any portion of PIP with the exception of anaesthetic PIP and obstetric PIP.
 The exact distribution of these payments should be mutually agreed (and noted in the employment agreement), and not disadvantage either the registrar or the employer."

 While PIPs are made to the whole practice, the Service Incentive Payments (SIPs) are made to the individual provider of the service, who is working with a practice that is enrolled in the PIP.